carlosdamaia/fcc-ferris-wheel/README.md

 - The `animation-timing-function`
  property sets how the animation should progress over time.
 - `animation` can set all four properties mentioned above.

+For more information about these properties, visit [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations)

 # Conclusion